pi-kappa-devel/markets/README.md

 In total, there are four disequilibrium models, which are all estimated using full information maximum likelihood.
-By default, the estimations use analytically calculated gradient expressions, but the user has the ability to override this behavior.
+By default, the estimations use analytically calculated gradient expressions, but the user can override this behavior.
 The classes that implement the four disequilibrium models are

   - `diseq_basic`,